r-lib/roxygen2/tests/testthat/_snaps/markdown-link.md

         "testMdLinks2"))
     Condition
       Error in `resolve_link_package()`:
       !
-Could not resolve link to topic "aa3bc042880aa3b64fef1a9" in the dependent and base packages. i Make sure that the name of the topic is spelled correctly. i Always list the linked package as a dependency. i Alternatively, you can fully qualify the link with a package name.
+Could not resolve link to topic "aa3bc042880aa3b64fef1a9" in the dependencies or base packages. i Make sure that the name of the topic is spelled correctly. i Always list the linked package as a dependency. i Alternatively, you can fully qualify the link with a package name.